Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Introduction

-The main purpose of this paper is to take the special structure of the disjunctive set into account to provide a weaker notion of RCPLD than the one in Xu and Ye \cite{xy2} designed for a nonsmooth system with an arbitrary set, and show that it is still a constraint qualification.
-Moreover we propose an RCPLD-type constraint qualification to ensure the error bounds for the disjunctive system based on the local decomposition approach.
+In this paper we will take the special structure of the disjunctive set into account to provide a weaker and more precise notion of RCPLD than the one in Xu and Ye \cite{xy2} designed for a nonsmooth system with an arbitrary set.
+To motivate our approach, consider a simpler system Obviously this system can be described by a system of inequalities, i.e., Let the active set at $y\in C$ be ${\cal I}(y):= \{j\in {\cal I}:\langle c_j, y\rangle = \alpha_j\}$.
+By RCPLD for the system of inequalities, a feasible solution $\bar x$ satisfies RCPLD if for any $I\subseteq {\cal I}(\Phi(\bar x))$ and $\lambda_j \geq 0\ (j\in I)$ not all zero such that